jmesplana/openmrs_api_connect/README.md

 `omrs_locations_csv.py` offers a convenient interface to interact with the OpenMRS API for location-related tasks.
 Ensure that your OpenMRS instance and API are properly set up and accessible before using this script.

----

-You can now copy and paste the above documentation directly into your GitHub README.